Kankoda/LicenseKit/README.md

 * tvOS 13.0
 * watchOS 6.0

-This means that you can distribute your closed-source licensed to all major Apple platforms.
+This means that you can use LicenseKit to protect your software on all major Apple platforms.